-Intoxication manslaughter is when you cause the death of another person by accident or mistake, either while committing the act of BWI or FWI or while operating a motor vehicle while intoxicated in a public place (DWI), and by reason of your intoxication.
-It is the highest-degree intoxication-related offense and occasionally may escalate to a felony murder charge.
+Intoxication manslaughter is when you cause the death of another person by accident or mistake while committing the act of BWI, FWI, or while operating a motor vehicle while intoxicated in a public place (DWI) and by reason of your intoxication.

 It is considered the highest degree of intoxication related offense, and may occasionally escalate to a felony murder charge depending on the circumstances of the incident.
 As a potential felony conviction, it’s incredibly important that you fully understand your case, the details of your arrest and charge, and how the results of your cas may impact your life.